 As a greenhouse grower, our energy use and resulting carbon emissions are the greatest contributors to our environmental footprint.
 Recognizing the urgency of the climate crisis, we are working on aligning our business with the aim of the Paris Agreement, an international treaty on climate change, to limit global temperature rise to well-below 2°C above pre-industrial levels.
-We have yet to set a target for carbon emission reductions, and plan to do so after the completion of the BC Hydro power upgrade in Q3 2022.
-The power upgrade will allow the greenhouse to draw more electricity from the grid and eliminate the use of natural gas generators, which will significantly reduce our carbon footprint going forward.
+The recent power upgrade allowed the greenhouse to draw its electricity from the grid and eliminated the use of natural gas generators, which significantly reduced our carbon footprint going forward.
+In 2023, we plan to continue to be run solely through BC Hydro and will not plan to supplement with generators, unless needed due to local power outage.